cs3org/reva/changelog/unreleased/multiple-issuers-oidc.md

-Enhancement: Support multiple issuer in OIDC auth driver.
+Enhancement: Support multiple issuer in OIDC auth driver

 The OIDC auth driver supports now multiple issuers.
 Users of external providers are then mapped to a local user by a